Equitable Life Insurance Reviews

-Similarly, Equitable Life dental benefits are designed to provide a custom plan for your business.
+Similarly, Equitable Life dental benefits are designed to custom fit your business.
 Using any combination of deductibles and reimbursement levels, plan members select the right level of dental benefits at the right cost.

 Disability Management Solutions

-Equitable Life of Canada’s disability and absence management team offer service and contract provisions to support plan members in returning to work through long and short term disability solutions.
+Equitable Life of Canada’s disability and absence management team offer service and contract provisions to support members in returning to work through long and short term disabilities.

 Health, Wellness & Online Services

-Equitable life provides health and wellness solutions to keep business owners and employees happy, healthy and productive.
+Equitable life provides health and wellness solutions to keep business owners and employees happy and productive.

-Equitable’s HealthConnector services provides employers with flexible options and resources to help employees manage personal challenges whether they be a serious illness or a mental health issue.
-If you’re an employer, that means decreasing absenteeism, increasing productivity and maintaining retention.
-For employees, HealthConnector helps them get the assistance they need to deal with work-related and personal issues.
+If you’re an employer, that means decreasing absenteeism and increasing productivity.
+For employees, HealthConnector gives them the assistance they need to deal with work-related and personal issues.